Aurornis 4 months ago

 That’s a high bar compared to just registering a domain and updating a DNS record.

-• advisedwang 2 days ago
+• advisedwang 4 months ago

 For me, it's pure network effect.
 The people I want to hear from and be heard by are on Bluesky but not Mastodon.

-• shawabawa3 a day ago
+• shawabawa3 4 months ago

 Had enough of shitty self hosted mastodon servers getting linked, makes me wary to click any mastodon link because they are so likely to be dead